benparsons/matrix-notes/elizabot-article/elizabot-article.md

-# Chatbot software from the 1960s, and using Matrix to make it available in 2018
+# Using Matrix to make Chatbot software from the 1960s available in 2018

 In this article, we'll use Matrix, a Raspberry Pi and JavaScript to bring back chatbot software from the 1960s: ELIZA.